Immigrants cheered by possible citizenship path under Biden

 Some of the farmworkers at the backyard gathering about 35 miles (56 kilometers) south of Miami said they were disappointed Biden didn’t mention immigration reforms in his speech.

-“I only have hope in God, not in presidents,” said Sofía Hernández, an agricultural worker who has lived in the U.S. without legal status since 1989.
+“I have faith in God, not in presidents,” said Sofía Hernández, an agricultural worker who has lived in the U.S. without legal status since 1989.
 “So many have said they are going to do things, and I don’t see any results.”

 Hernandez came from Mexico, seeking economic opportunity.
 Her three children were born in the U.S. and she regularly sent money to her family back home before her parents died.